weaponsforge/quartz-notes/content/notes/obsidian/Using Obsidian.md

 ---
+title: "Using Obsidian"
+description: "Notes on using Obsidian"
 date: 2024-10-31
 2024-10-31: 2024-10-31T23:57:00
+aliases:
+  - Obsidian
+  - Using Obsidian
 tags:
   - obsidian
   - notes-app
 ---
 ## About

-This Obsidian usage notes carry on from [[Getting Started with Obsidian]].
+This Obsidian usage notes carry on from [[getting started with obsidian]].

 ## Using Obsidian